evpo/EncryptPad/docs/ru/tutorials/encrypt_binary_file/binary_file.md

 ![Browse for input file](images/select_input_file.png)

 7\.
 Select an input file and click OK.
 The output file name and location will be suggested by adding `.epd` extension to your input file path (see the first image below). **IMPORTANT: to ensure that your output file is compatible with OpenGPG, change the extension from `.epd` to `.gpg` (see the second image below).
-Note that only `.epd` file with password protection is compatible with OpenPGP.**
+Note that only `.epd` file with passphrase protection is compatible with OpenPGP.**

 ![Suggested output file name](images/input_file_selected.png)

 ![Renamed to gpg](images/renamed_to_gpg.png)

 8\.
 If you want to use a key file, specify it in the Key File Path text box by clicking Select Key... button.
-Note that either a password or key file should be used for GPG type and not both.
+Note that either a passphrase or key file should be used for GPG type and not both.

 ![Set Key dialogue](images/set_key_dialog.png)